 Israel's tenancy in her land, and control over her own destiny, has been intermittent down through history.
-That's because the Mosaic covenant, the *old covenant* as it is sometimes called, forces her eviction through national disrespect for God, and disobedience to Moses' Law.
+That's because Moses' law forces her eviction because of non compliance with the covenant they agreed upon with God.

 But we saw in David's covenant, that there is a day coming which will be her last, and final, return.
 God has promised a perpetual occupancy for her; never to be evicted, nor dominated, ever again.

-But what about the Mosaic covenant?
-Its provisions mandate that God must punish Israel whenever she loses respect for The Law.
-And if history is any evidence at all, then we know that she will continue to stumble again and again; requiring a never ending string of evictions, economic problems, and war as far into eternity as you might choose to go.
-That has got to be remedied somehow so Israel can stay on her land indefinitely, and in control of her own destiny, as God promised to David.
+But what about the Moses' law?
+Its provisions mandate that God must punish Israel whenever she becomes grossly non compliant.
+And if history is any evidence at all, then we know that she will continue to stumble again and again; requiring a never ending string of evictions, economic problems, and war-- as far into eternity as you might choose to go.
+That has got to be remedied somehow so Abraham and his posteirty can occupy their land indefinitely, as God promised to David.

 Even if there was no such a thing as the New Covenant, reason would cry out for one because it is so desperately needed to secure Israel's future and to prevent recurrences of the loss of her sovereignty, and the humiliating heels of foreign domination.
 The only really practical solution to her problem is a tough, righteous government operating under a different covenant with a new set of laws.